-

 1. Introduction

 Pouch cells are widely used in electric vehicles, portable electronics, and energy storage systems due to their high energy density and flexible packaging.
-However, during electrochemical cycling, electrode volume changes, gas evolution and heat generation cause macroscopic deformation—most noticeably pouch cell swelling in the thickness direction.
-Uneven lithium distribution and internal structural features lead to spatially non-uniform stresses across the pouch surface.
-Accurately monitoring these local changes is essential to understand failure modes, improve safety, and optimize cell and pack designs.
+During electrochemical cycling, electrode volume changes, gas evolution, and heat generation cause macroscopic deformation — most visibly as pouch cell swelling in the thickness direction.
+Uneven lithium distribution and internal structural features produce spatially non-uniform stresses across the pouch surface.
+Accurately monitoring these local changes is essential for understanding failure modes, improving safety, and optimizing cell and pack designs.

-This study uses a Battery Pressure Distribution Measurement System(BPD Series) together with an in-situ swelling analyzer to measure pressure in pouch cell surfaces during charge–discharge, producing a high-resolution map of expansion force that reveals where the pouch expands most and why.
+This study uses a Battery Pressure Mapping Sensor Measurement System(BPD) together with an in-situ swelling analyzer to measure pressure in pouch cell surfaces during charge–discharge, producing a high-resolution map of expansion force that reveals where the pouch expands most and why.

 Figure 1.
 Simulation of lithium concentration and stress strain distribution corresponding to lithium-ion pouch cells when they are fully charged.